 The Santatecla Arquitectos SLP architecture studio, has designed an open space without any separations to highlight that idea of teamwork, a project managed by INVERCREA S.L.
 Project & Construction Management.

-The PORCELANOSA Grupo Premium collections that have been included in this project are geared towards the company’s corporate philosophy through an integral design.
+The PORCELANOSA Group Premium collections that have been included in this project are geared towards the company’s corporate philosophy through an integral design.

 There are very large numbers of elements which directly affect the individual.
 One of them is the atmosphere, whose layout may influence people’s frame of mind, as well as their way of interacting with others.

 Focusing on this analysis, and in order to create a positive work atmosphere which enhances teamwork, the Santatecla Arquitectos SLP architecture studio has refurbished the Suavinex company offices in Alicante through open and interconnected rooms.

 Roberto Santatecla Fayos resulted in a place in the final at the 12th PORCELANOSA Group Architecture and Interior Design Awards in the category of Best Design of the Year

 An objective that could be achieved with the collections from PORCELANOSA Group.
 With them, the brand image is strengthened through a sensory and bright space, in which the natural light from outside reaches all the work areas, therefore enhancing the creativity of the workers.
 “Our objective is to create a pleasant workplace for the people who make up the administration, commercial and research team.
 Hence, we opt for the concept of a landscape office by bringing together patio areas and outdoor spaces adjoined to each of the workplaces, which extend farther than the closings, with an exterior void and a piece of the sky”, says the architecture studio.